 - 1. Looked after children and previously looked after children including those children who appear to have been in state care outside of England and ceased to be in state care as a result of being adopted. - 2.
-Children with brothers or sisters who are already at the Academy. - 3.
-Children whose main residence is within the catchment area as set by North East Lincolnshire County Council. - 4.
-Children of staff employed by Cleethorpes Academy. - 5.
+Children with brothers or sisters who are already at the Academy - 3.
+Children whose main residence is within the catchment area as set by North East Lincolnshire County Council.
+Addresses are identified in Appendix A. - 4.
+Children of staff employed by Cleethorpes Academy - 5.
 Proximity to the Academy.